How to Change Public Folder to Shared Mailbox?

 - Select the Groups option and then click on Shared Mailboxes.

-- Open the Outlook where you can access the Shared Mailbox.
+- Open Outlook where you can access the Shared Mailbox.

 - Go to the File option and then Open & Export.

-- Click on the Import/Export button and select the import from another program or file.
+- Click on the Import/Export button and select Import from another program or file.

-- Choose Outlook Data File (.pst) and browse the file that contains public folder data.
+- Choose Outlook Data File (.pst) and browse to the file that contains the public folder data.

 - Go back to the Shared Mailbox that you have created from the Microsoft 35 admin center.